joaovitormelo/ProjetosML/README.md

 ### Wines Classifier

 - #### Introduction
-A supervised learning project to built a classifier for the variety of a wine based on its description.
+A supervised learning project to build a classifier for the variety of wine based on its description.
 Original: [Wines Classifier](https://www.toptal.com/machine-learning/nlp-tutorial-text-classification).
 The project intends to compare two approaches for that task: Naive Bayes, a classical Machine Learning algorithm, and Deep Learning, a technique that has gained great notoriety in the last years.

 - #### Technologies
   - [Google Colab](https://colab.research.google.com/)